 Application submission timeline:

-The deadline for applicants to create a Visual Arts Portfolio is Wednesday, November 24, 2015.
+The deadline for applicants to create a Visual Arts Portfolio is, November 24, 2016.

 We admit students for Fall admission only.
 Do not send any hard copy application materials, transcripts or portfolio items as they will not be reviewed.